show721/freemarket_sample_79a/README.md

 - has_many :products
 - has_many :comments
 - has_many :likes
-- has_one :address
+- has_one :address dependent: :destroy
-- has_one :card
+- has_one :card dependent: :destroy

 ## addressesテーブル